pydsgz/IEMap/README.md

 The T1/T2/CISS templates, segmentation labelmaps, surface models and landmarks are all available in the subdirectory /data.
 You can download a ZIP file of the whole repository, and unzip it locally in your system.
 The /data folder contains a 3D Slicer scene (IEMap_slicerScene_v_1_0.mrml).
 [3D Slicer](https://download.slicer.org/) is a cross-platform (Windows/Mac/Linux), open-source, and freely available software for medical image analysis and visualization.
 After installing and starting Slicer, unzip the data file and load the MRML scene file, e.g. via drag&drop into the Slicer user interface.
 Users without experience in 3D Slicer can follow a quick, [4-minute tutorial](https://www.slicer.org/wiki/Documentation/4.10/Training#Slicer4Minute_Tutorial) to learn how to navigate the template slices and the 3D scene.

 ## Acknowledgments
 Some of the surface meshes in this repository (/data/ls_Hsapiens_*.vtk) were registered to our IE-Map template space.
-The source material was derived from (CC BY 4.0):
+The source material was derived from David et al., Sci Rep, 2016 (published under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license).
+The material was modified for this work, by registration/deformation to our IE-Map template space.
+Please check and cite the original material published under:

 David, R., Stoessel, A., Berthoz, A., Spoor, F. & Bennequin, D. Assessing morphology and function of the semicircular duct system: introducing new in-situ visualization and software toolbox.
 Sci.
 Rep. https://doi.org/10.1038/srep32772 (2016).

 The CT/micro-CT templates in this repository were custom-built and reconstructed in our IE-Map template space.
-The source material was derived from (CC BY 4.0):
+The original/unmodified source material was obtained from ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)):

 Wimmer, W. et al. Human bony labyrinth dataset: co-registered CT and micro-CT images, surface models and anatomical landmarks.
 Data Brief 27, 104782. https://doi.org/10.1016/j.dib.2019.104782 (2019).